Employment Law

 First, you should know that your employer is not allowed to retaliate against you for reporting sexual harassment.

 Retaliation in the workplace is unlawful discrimination.
-Examples of retaliation include your employer:
+Examples of retaliation include your employer doing one of the following to punish you for reporting its unlawful behavior:

 - Firing you,